ljarabek/CSN_chexpert/README.md

 # Other datasets

 Experiments were performed on CIFAR100 dataset.
+CSN was adapted to have per channel outputs (RGB).
 There is no improvement on the densenet baseline, even when training CSN with smaller learning rate than densenet for improved stability.